 Based on the Holland Code Personality Type, it is a quick and easy way to find out what type of working environment suits you best.

-The above website has a wealth of resources for exploring careers under the "Which Careers" section.
+The above website has a wealth of resources for exploring careers under the Careers and Employability Service.

 Good Advice from the 'Job Hunters Bible'.